AliOsm/semantic-question-similarity/README.md

 ```
 python 4_train.py --embeddings-type elmo --dropout-rate 0.2 --epochs 100 --batch-size 256 --dev-split 2000
 ```
-You can use the command-line arguments to change the training hyperparameters, for example you can set `--embeddings-type` to `bert` to train the model using *BERT* embeddings.
+You can use the command-line arguments to change the training hyperparameters.
+For example, you can set `--embeddings-type` to `bert` to train the model using *BERT* embeddings.

 ## 5. Model Inferencing
 To inference the model and predict the test set run the following command: